StreamingDataPlatform/pravega-tester/README.md

   On SDP, this must be unset or set it to "false" or "0".
 - DELETE_STREAM: Set to "false" or "0" to keep the test stream.
 - NUM_EVENTS: The default is "10".
+- EVENT_SIZE: The size of each event in bytes.
+The default is 20 bytes.
+Values up to 8388608 (8 MiB) are expected to work.
 - PRAVEGA_TESTER_OPTS: Set to "-Droot.log.level=DEBUG" to enable debug logging.
   You may also specify TRACE.